Ovyerus/bandsnatch/README.md

 ## Installing

+Currently, you need to build Bandsnatch from source in order to use it, so you will need the Rust toolchain installed in order to use it for the time being.
+Binary releases for different platforms are coming soon.

+### Crate

+Simply run `cargo install bandsnatch`

+### From source

-Currently, you need to pull this repository and build the binary manually using `cargo build --release`.
+Pull this repository and run `cargo build --release`, and look for the `bs` or `bandsnatch` binary in `./target/release/`.

-Packages/releases with binaries coming soon.

 ## License